Getting into MECH 2

 The Language Proficiency Index (LPI) Exam is a standardized test of a student’s competency in English.
 Requirements for the LPI Exam can be found on the First Year English webpage and further information can be found here.

-A first year English course (or APSC 176) is a prerequisite for MECH 226 or 227; to be eligible to take any first year English course, you need an LPI score of 5 or higher.
+A first year English course (or APSC 176) is a prerequisite for MECH 226 or 227.
+Unless you meet one of the approved exemptions, you need an LPI score of 5 or higher to be eligible to take any first year English course.
 Students will fall into one of the following categories:

 - English requirement has already been completed (most cases): registration in MECH 2 is unaffected